cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 The original paper {{JKK14}} gives a security proof that the 2HashDH-NIZK construction satisfies the security guarantees of a VOPRF protocol
-{{properties}} under the OMDH assumption in the universal composability security model.
+{{properties}} under the OMDH assumption in the universal composability (UC) security model.
 Without the NIZK proof system, the protocol instantiates an OPRF protocol only.
 We defer the interested reader to the paper for further details.

 # NIZK Discrete Logarithm Equality Proof {#dleq}